sett-and-hive/.github/profile/README.md

 ## 🙋‍♀️ A short introduction

 - some public projects by Tom Willis and others.
+Let me know if you are interested in collaboration.

 ## 🌈 Contribution guidelines